minakamoto/pcshscr2023/webapp/handson-for-catchup/0th.md

+# Overview of Web App Technology Stack

-# 0. Introduction
+## 0. Introduction

 This is a session to look at the differences between modern and traditional web app architecture and the technology stack required for modern web app development.
   - Please take a look at the information listed, talk to other attendees, and find out what you're interested in.
 Try to get a feel for what modern web app development is like.
   - You may not know what it is the first time you see it, but that's okay.
 It is enough to know that web development in the past and today are very different, and that the amount and breadth of the technology stack for modern web development is broad.
   - You may find this helpful to come back and look at it again after you've done some hands-on activities, etc.

-# 1. Overview of Web App Technology Stack Evolution
+## 1. Overview of Web App Technology Stack Evolution

-## The differences between web app technology stacks from 20 years ago and today.
+### The differences between web app technology stacks from 20 years ago and today.

-### Focus on multiple HTML pages vs. single-page apps:
+#### Focus on multiple HTML pages vs. single-page apps:

 Have a look at the following diagram to get an idea of how this works.
 More details will be explained in the next chapter.

 ![multiple HTML pages vs. single-page apps](./img/0th/mpa_vs_spa.jpg)

-### Overall differences between web app technology stacks from 20 years ago and today.
+#### Overall differences between web app technology stacks from 20 years ago and today.

 This table summarizes the key differences between web app development 20 years ago and today: